YU-Zhejian/yuzj_linux_workshop/lab2/01_shell_scp/Readme.md

 [ -n "${AR:-}" ] || AR="$(which ar)"
 # RANLIB: Path to index generator for static libraries.
 Will use ranlib (GNU BinUtils) or llvm-ranlib (LLVM).
 [ -n "${RANLIB:-}" ] || RANLIB="$(which ranlib)"

 # Default C compiler arguments.
 [ -n "${CFLAFS:-}" ] || CFLAFS=("-O2" "-Wall" "-Wextra" "-DBUILT_UNDER_SHELL" "-fPIC" "-fPIE")
 # Default linker flags
 [ -n "${LDFLAGS:-}" ] || LDFLAGS=("-L${PWD}")
 ```

-Explaination of used C compiler flags:
+Explanation of used C compiler flags:

-- `-O2`: Optimize for speed, level 2,
+- `-O2`: Optimize for speed, level 2.
+This allows generation of applications that runs faster.
+Compielrs are usually smarter than you.
 - `-Wall`: Generate all warnings.
+Useful for development.
 - `-Wextra`: Generate extra warnings.
+Useful for development.
 - `-DBUILT_UNDER_SHELL`: Define `BUILT_UNDER_SHELL` macro for C pre-processor.
 - `-fPIC`: Generate position-independent code.
 Required for building shared library.
 - `-fPIE`: Generate position-independent executable.
 Required for building shared library.

+The linker flags used will be introduced below.

 ## Compilation Process